bipubipu/Python_Matplotlib_Meetup/Python_Installation.md

 This will open a new window with a black background (it might keep blinking if the computer is slow).
 Wait until you can start typing

-4) Type `conda install jupyter` and hit `ENTER` key.
+4) Type `conda install jupyter matplotlib numpy pandas` and hit `ENTER` key.
 When asked do you want to proceed, type `y` and hit `ENTER`.

-   This will take a few minutes to download the jupyter packages.
+   This will take a few minutes to download the packages.

     If you wish to install more packages in the future, you just need to use the `conda install <package name>` from your command line.